fire-eggs/36g-Rain-Tagger/README.md

 ### Acknowledgements

 This is my clone of skwzrd's original project.
-Cudos for a fun, educational project!
+Kudos for a fun, educational project!